Call (509) 326-5160

 for a free bankruptcy consultation

-or click the Book appointment button to make an appointment online
+or click the Book appointment button to make YOUR appointment online

 Chapter 7 Bankruptcy

 A Chapter 7 Bankruptcy is known as a “straight” bankruptcy or a “liquidation” bankruptcy.
 A Chapter 7 Bankruptcy requires the filer to give up property that is not “exempt” under the law, so the property can be sold/liquidated to pay creditors.
 However, over 99% of the bankruptcy cases that I have filed over the last 16 years have NOT been "liquidation" cases, i.e. my client(s) did not have to sell any of their property to pay back their creditors.
 The likelihood that you will have to pay creditors anything is quite low.
 However, if you have property that cannot be claimed exempt by the bankruptcy law exemptions, you may file a Chapter 13 bankruptcy, which will allow you to keep all your property.

 If you want to keep property like a home or a car AND you are significantly behind on your mortgage or car payments, a chapter 7 case may not be the right choice for you.
 That is because a chapter 7 bankruptcy does not eliminate the right of a mortgage holder or car loan creditor to take your property to cover the debt you owe on the car or home.
 Mortgage holders and car loan lenders are considered secured creditors.
 If you do not make your car payments, your car will be repossessed.
 If you do not make your home loan payments, your house can be foreclosed.
 If you need to get caught up on your mortgage payments or if you need to get caught up on your car payments, a Chapter 13 bankruptcy make be the right choice for you.